DrivEV Smart Charging Rewards

 • Why Should I Define a Charging Location?

 Charging locations should be defined to help utilities understand where EVs are being charged.
-Unless defined differently by the utility or co-op program, FlexChargning will only manage charging and/or transmit charging session information at locations that are defined.
+Unless defined differently by the utility or co-op program, FlexEnergi will only manage charging and/or transmit charging session information at locations that are defined.

 • Is My Information Secure?

-FlexCharging utilizes your car’s existing API to:
+FlexEnergi utilizes your car’s existing API to:

 • Help you meet your utility’s rate schedule and save you money (if you enable this feature).